systelab/systelab-components/src/app/systelab-components/grid/README.md

 This are not components by itself, they are Abstract classes that lets you define your own grids.

 In order to do that, you must create your own components and extend from the abstract classes AbstractGrid&lt;T&gt; and AbstractApiGrid&lt;T&gt;.
-The following methods have to be implemented:

 ## Using AbstractGrid&lt;T&gt;